bradymiller/bradymiller.github.io/todo/index.md

 ### STAT
 1. Now that using alpine 3.10, check the nodejs/npm versions used and ensure same on ubuntu builds
-1. Set samesite to Strict in the docker php.ini scripts for php 7.3+
-1. Prep for 5.0.2 release (next up is the branch)
+1. Prep for 5.0.2 release (next up is get docker to par and test ubuntu packaged)
 1. (note weird placement of whitelisting which will break all dicom stuff if it's turned on)
 1. snomed rf2 (main done but still need to support in ccda stuff; https://github.com/openemr/openemr/blob/master/interface/modules/zend_modules/module/Carecoordination/src/Carecoordination/Model/EncounterccdadispatchTable.php#L2316-L2333)
 1. Audit API code couple times to ensure secure (0/3 done so far)